tooevangelist/flexible-jekyll/_posts/2020-05-27-online-conferences-virtual-events.md

 We run bi-weekly devrel meetups that have themes such as _Community leadership and developer events_.

 Our meetups feature diverse speakers from various sides of the industry.
-Each meetups brings in new set of speakers cherrypicked for a fun and healthy discussion around the subject.
+Each meetups brings in new set of speakers cherrypicked for a fun and healthy discussion around the meetup theme.

 ## Some of our speakers:
 * Neringa Young, founder of BuildStuff.events - [twitter.com/NeringaYoung](https://twitter.com/NeringaYoung)